opd-ai/whisp/PROJECT_STATUS.md

 # Whisp - Project Status Report

 **Last Updated**: September 9, 2025
-**Status**: Foundation Phase Complete
+**Status**: Advanced Features Phase In Progress
-**Next Phase**: Database Encryption & GUI Implementation
+**Next Phase**: File Transfer & Multimedia Messaging

 ## 🎯 Executive Summary

-The Whisp cross-platform messenger project has successfully completed its **foundation implementation phase** including full Tox protocol integration.
-The project now has a complete, well-architected codebase with functional messaging capabilities ready for database encryption and UI development.
+The Whisp cross-platform messenger project has successfully completed its **foundation implementation phase** and **core messaging features** including optimized full-text search capabilities.
+The project now has a complete, well-architected codebase with high-performance messaging capabilities ready for advanced features like file transfer and multimedia support.

 ### Key Achievements
 - ✅ **Complete project architecture** with clean interfaces and separation of concerns
 - ✅ **Full Tox protocol integration** with real `github.com/opd-ai/toxcore` library
 - ✅ **Cross-platform build system** supporting Windows, macOS, Linux, Android, and iOS
-- ✅ **Comprehensive database schema** with encryption support
+- ✅ **Comprehensive database schema** with encryption support and FTS optimization
 - ✅ **Security framework** with proper key management and encryption interfaces
 - ✅ **Message and contact management** systems with full business logic
+- ✅ **High-performance message search** with SQLite FTS5 and graceful fallback
 - ✅ **Platform detection and adaptation** framework for UI consistency
 - ✅ **Build automation** with Make and platform-specific scripts
 - ✅ **Documentation suite** with implementation plans and guides